Quadratus Femoris

 Palpation

-1. Position the patient in prone.
+1. Position the patient in prone7.

-2. locate:.
+2. locate:7.

-1. Posterior aspect of Greater trochanter.
+1. Posterior aspect of Greater trochanter7.

-2. Ischial tuberosity.
+2. Ischial tuberosity7.

 Passive tension

-You can passively tense and slack the quadratus femoris by flexing the knee to 90° then moving between internal rotation (tension) to external rotation (slack), which should cause the quadratus femoris to palpably increase in tension.
+You can passively tense and slack the quadratus femoris by flexing the knee to 90° then moving between internal rotation (tension) to external rotation (slack), which should cause the quadratus femoris to palpably increase in tension7.

 References